Pleisterman/wp-enhanced-JWT-plugin/README.md

 It will create a menu with 2 submenu's and 2 pages.

-It is at least start to creating a plugin with an Object Oriented setup.
+It is at least a start to creating a plugin with an Object Oriented setup.

 Currently I am working on a different Wordpress Plugin.